IHOP: Locations

 Franchising agreements with M.H.
 Alshaya, an international restaurant-franchising firm, resulted in an agreement for Alshaya to open as many as forty IHOP locations in the Middle East, beginning in 2012.
 By the end of 2018, IHOP restaurants operated in six Middle Eastern countries: Kuwait, Qatar, Bahrain, the United Arab Emirates, Saudi Arabia and Lebanon.
 In 2016, IHOP expanded into Central America, opening in Panama, and later in 2019 into South America, opening three locations in Ecuador and one location in Peru.

+In June 2026, it was announced that IHOP would open its first location in El Salvador, situated at Plaza Santa Rosa (also known as Distrito Santa Rosa) in Santa Tecla, La Libertad.
+The announcement was made by the mayor of La Libertad Sur.
+The restaurant will be located on Avenida Diego de Holguín, near the intersection with Bulevar Sur and the Los Chorros highway.

 IHOP Express' first location opened in 2011; they are a quick service version of the chain offered at locations such as airports, school campuses, military food courts and travel centers.
 The first standalone public location of the concept opened in downtown San Diego in 2011.

 In 2019, IHOP announced plans to open a fast-casual restaurant, Flip'd by IHOP.
 Flip'd would include a menu serving pancake bowls, burgers, and fried chicken.

 A franchisee opened a hybrid Applebee's/IHOP restaurant in downtown Detroit in mid-2018.
 In March 2024, Dine Brands announced it was exploring Applebee's-IHOP dual-branded restaurants within 12–24 months, following the successful introduction of prototypes in international markets.